 Medical students in good standing who have completed at least one year of medical school (typically fellows are between 3rd and 4th year) and are U.S. citizens or permanent residents may apply.
 Underrepresented minorities and women are encouraged to apply.
 The student must commit to full-time research for a minimum of 10 months.
 Ideally, candidates should have some clinical research experience; however, it is more important that they be motivated, hard-working, and eager to learn.
-One to two research fellows will be chosen per year.
+Two to three research fellows will be chosen per year.
 Fellows will have a research base at either UW/FHCC (in Seattle) or MSK (in New York City).
 Working remotely may also be accommodated on a case-by-case basis.

-The stipend is approximately $27,000 for 12 months.
+The stipend is approximately $700/week or $36,400 for 12 months.
 In addition, funds to travel to one meeting to present research may be provided.

 - 300-word personal statement describing your interest in the program and prior research experience

 - CV including medical school grades, USMLE Step scores (if available), and contact information for 2 references